British European Airways Flight 706: Structural failure

-Reconstruction on the aircraft wreckage indicated that the rear pressure bulkhead had suffered a corrosion at the lower part of the bulk.
+Reconstruction on the aircraft wreckage indicated that the rear pressure bulkhead had suffered corrosion at the lower part of the bulkhead.
 Beneath the double curvature peripheral doubler plate, the bulkhead material had corroded and the bond between materials had decreased.
 At the end of each corroded area, a tear could be seen spreading upwards and outwards to a rivet line which was located at the lower edge of the bulkhead.
 The tear on the left side was particularly noted for the "step" marks.
-The marks ran for at least 60 cm and the distance of each "steps" became progressively increased.
+The marks ran for at least 60 cm and the distance of each "steps" progressively increased.

 A simulation with similar scenario was conducted by AAIB.
 An UV tracer was used in the simulation to show the movement of the tear.
 The right horizontal stabilizer was taken from another aircraft of similar age and flying time with the involved aircraft.
 Differential pressure was introduced during the simulation.
 During the test, the bulkhead failed, creating a burst of force that blew the skin of the tail outwards.
 The force was violent enough that a rivet line managed to blow through the skin of the elevator hinge.
 The right horizontal stabilizer and the elevator were severely damaged by the explosion.
 Comparison between the pattern that had been created by the explosion in the simulation showed that the pattern was similar with the pattern that was found in the wreckage.

 The result clearly showed that corrosion within the rear pressure bulkhead had caused the component to fail inflight, resulting in an explosion that caused the rapid separation of the horizontal stabilizers and the vertical stabilizer.
 The loss of the aircraft parts caused the aerodynamic forces to be compromised, causing the crew to lose control of the aircraft.